DrWhax/bd795ise/README.md

 The motherboard has 3 fan, 4-pin PWM headers, one to support the CPU and two others.
 You can always extend fans by using a fan hub, this worked well.
 I use ( ARCTIC Case Fan Hub 10 Fold PWM Fan Distributor with SATA Power, Black, ACFAN00175A ) https://www.amazon.es/dp/B0887VG14J

 Noctua NF-P12 redux-1300 PWM keeps the case its located in cool.

+## UEFI Shell

+For some reason, i've only been able to get into the UEFI shell by disabling secureboot..
+YMMV.

+## Mounting motherboard in case

+I use an older model Corsair 4000d, once you install a fan on the motherboard, I wanted to install another noctua non slim fan on the back exhaust, this is a couple mm too thick, I got a slim fan 120mm in the back and that worked just fine.
+Plan your fans! :)